alceanicu/zce/README.md

-## ZCE - Exam Simulator for [Zend Certified PHP Engineer Certification](https://www.zend.com/en/services/certification/php-certification)
+## ZCE - Exam Simulator for [Zend PHP Engineer Certification](https://www.zend.com/en/services/certification/php-certification)

 You can try this app as: